 3 Complete the cleaning of the gas system by applying a very light film of oil to all parts for protection and lubrication.
-If required on your shotgun, reassemble the gas system piston sleeve and gas piston by snapping the front of the piston sleeve into the rear of the gas piston.

 PERIODIC OILING

 The metal parts of a firearm should receive a light film of oil after the firearm has been exposed to weather or handling.